UBC-Brewing-Internet-of-Things/BIOT-Instrumentation/Server/readme.md

 # Instrumentation Server
-This will be a simple backend written with Express JS and Socket.io.
-It will facilitate communication between microcontollers, web clients, and a database.
-To do so, the server will receive information aggregated by the ESP 32 through one end of a bidirectional websocket.
-It will relay this information to any web clients through another websocket, as well as logging it for storage in the database.
-Clients may examine the device state and request changes, such as turning a pump on/off.
-These changes will be relayed back through the websockets to signal the ESP 32 to update the state accordingly.
+This will be a simple backend written with express JS and socket.io.
+It will facilitate the communication between micro controllers, web clients, and a database.
+To do so, it will:
+	- Receive information aggregated by the micro-controller through a web-socket
+	- Process this data and serve it to any web clients
+		- Create graphs / visualizations for data
+	- Log data for storage
+	- Receive client requests to update the state of the device
+		- Control pumps

-![Server Diagram](server-diagram.png "Server Diagram")
+![Server Diagram](server-diagram.png "Server Diagram") For more information regarding the micro-controller or web client, please visit the respective sections of the repository.

-In the future, the backend's implementation may grow to support more powerful features, especially regarding data analysis.

 ## API Endpoints:
+# "/"
+Serves index.html.
+Currently a dev page, will be replaced once the client app is developed.

+# SOCKET.IO - "brew-update"
+Microcontroller -> Server
+Provides an update containing